r2d2bzh/docker-fusiondirectory/README.md

 ### ICP number support

-The [ICP](https://en.wikipedia.org/wiki/ICP_license) can be passed as the following environment variable ICP_NUMBER.
+The [ICP](https://en.wikipedia.org/wiki/ICP_license) can be passed through the ICP_NUMBER environment variable.
 It is then assigned to the icpNumber variable inside index.php.

 If you are using the breezy theme, the [ICP](https://en.wikipedia.org/wiki/ICP_license) number will be displayed on the footer of the login page.